yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 This definition is similar to
 a Web Origin {{RFC6454}}, but does not assume the existence of a URL.

+The purpose of ticket pinning is to pin the server identity.
+As a result, any information orthogonal to the server's identity MUST NOT be considered in indexing.
-IP addresses are ephemeral and forbidden in SNI and therefore Pins MUST NOT be associated with IP addresses.
+More particularly, IP addresses are ephemeral and forbidden in SNI and therefore pins MUST NOT be associated with IP addresses.
+Similarly, CA names or public keys associated with server MUST NOT be used for indexing.

 # Message Definitions